dosullivan/goes-api-go/README.md

 # goes-api-go

 ## Description
 A lightweight and fast API for retrieving [GOES satellite data](https://www.goes-r.gov/) stored in an S3 bucket, written in Go.
 This service is designed to be used in conjunction with goes-web, a lightweight web frontend for viewing GOES satellite data.
+The service is meant to run in a local network alongside a locally-hosted minio s3 bucket.
+The images are notably provided through a `/proxy/image` endpoint, which streams the image from the minio bucket through the api.
+With this setup, the frontend application goes-viewer, also running locally, can be served through a cloudflare tunnel or tailscale funnel on the internet, and the end user can pull the image through.

 ## Motivation
 Basically just wanted to have an easier API to use than the S3 API with a frontend react app.